 2.1 Provide written communication regarding maintenance and presentation requirements to a landlord in accordance with the Residential Tenancies Act 1986 and other relevant legislation.

-Range includes but are not limited to – Health and Safety at Work Act 2015, Building Act 2004, Fencing of Swimming Pools Act 1987.
+Range includes but are not limited to – Health and Safety at Work Act 2015, Building Act 2004.

 2.2 Produce a detailed rental appraisal report in accordance with organisational practice.

-Range includes but are not limited to – comparison of two other similar properties, description of property, rental level range.
+Range includes but are not limited to – comparison of two other similar properties, description of property, rental level range, appraisal disclaimer.

+2.3 Explain different financial terms as it relates to the rental appraisal report.

+Range may include but is not limited to – rental yield, management fee, disclaimer.

+2.4 Explain potential implications of misrepresentation of the property in a completed rental appraisal report.